-Sarah came to NII in fall 2016 and has taken on the role of communications lead.
-Her current focus is on connecting with salmon stakeholders across Alaska to learn what’s needed to support healthy and equitable salmon systems in Alaska.
-Prior to coming to NII, she directed communications for the nonprofit partner to all of Alaska’s national public land agencies.
-Sarah started her career as a biologist studying Alaska’s migratory birds, and holds a masters degree in ecology and a K-12 Science Education credential.
-She spent 15+ years as an outdoor and classroom science teacher, and continues to work closely with multiple long-term partners in support of environmental and social justice issues in the areas of education, outreach, and communication.
+Sarah came to NII in 2016 and has taken on the role of communications lead.
+Sarah began her career as a field biologist studying Alaska’s migratory birds, and holds a masters degree in ecology and a K-12 Science Education credential.
+Through her career Sarah has worked closely with multiple long-term partners in support of environmental and social justice issues in the areas of education, outreach, and communication.
 Sarah currently heads Nautilus’ State of Alaska’s Salmon and People communication efforts.

 Ian Dutton Principal